reowst/sdk/FAQ.md

 ## How much does Network Next cost?

-The average price per-gigabyte is 10c right now, but because Network Next typically targets only the bottom 10% that need help at any time, the amortized cost is only 1c per-GB.
+The average price per-gigabyte is 10c right now, but because Network Next typically targets only the bottom 10% that need help at any time, the amortized cost is just 1c per-GB.

 ## Do players have to pay to use Network Next?